Lansing Board of Water & Light

 The Lansing Board of Water & Light is a publicly owned, municipal utility that provides electricity and water to the residents of the cities of Lansing and East Lansing, Michigan, and the surrounding townships of Delta, Delhi, Meridian and DeWitt.
 The Lansing Board of Water & Light also provides steam and chilled water services within the City of Lansing.
-It is the largest public utility in Michigan.

 History

 The Lansing Board of Water & Light is a municipal utility, owned by the citizens of Lansing, Michigan.
 The utility's roots go back to 1885, when Lansing citizens approved a $100,000 bond issue to build a water system to provide for drinking water and fire protection.
 Electricity was added to its list of utility services in 1892, and steam heat in 1919.

 Governance

 The utility is governed by a board of commissioners which includes 8 voting members appointed by the mayor with consent of the city council: 1 from each of the city's 4 municipal wards, and 4 for the city at-large.
 Since 2014, the board also includes an additional 3 non-voting advisory members from the city of East Lansing, and the townships of Delta and Meridian to represent parts of the utility's service area outside the city of Lansing.